Schema Validation

 JSON Schema Conversion

-Convert between @agentuity/schema schemas and JSON Schema (Draft 7).
+Convert between @agentuity/schema schemas and a JSON Schema Draft 7 subset.
 This is useful for LLM structured output, API documentation, and interoperability with tools that consume JSON Schema.

 toJSONSchema() converts a schema to a JSON Schema object: